erickfer17/dropstudio/README.md

 # Dropstudio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21, Bootstrap and Paralax
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21, Bootstrap version 4.4.1 and Paralax

 ## Development server